Immunotherapy for Bladder Cancer

 Steven E. Finkelstein, MD, FACRO, is the Director of the Center of Advanced Radiation Excellence, and Director of Radiation Oncology Research for Associated Medical Professionals in Syracuse, New York.
 His interests include the research of a variety of cancers, busting radiation driven, and personalized systemic therapy.
 He holds three international patents in the field of cutting edge technologies.

 Dr. Finkelstein received his medical degree from the University of Michigan Medical School, graduating cum laude eruditions causa.
-He then joined the National Cancer Institute, National Institutes of Health as Clinical Associate.
-He completed both Surgical Oncology Fellowship as well as Clinical Immunotherapy Fellowship, and an additional radiation oncology residency.
+He then joined the National Cancer Institute, National Institutes of Health as a Clinical Associate.
+He completed both a Surgical Oncology Fellowship as well as a Clinical Immunotherapy Fellowship, and an additional radiation oncology residency.

-He served a residency in General Surgery at Washington University in Saint Louis, Missouri, Dr. Finkelstein also served fellowships in Biologic Immunotherapy, Clinical Cancer, and Surgical Oncology at the Surgery Branch of the National Cancer Institute in Bethesda, Maryland.
+Dr. Finkelstein served a residency in General Surgery at Washington University in Saint Louis, Missouri, as well as fellowships in Biologic Immunotherapy, Clinical Cancer, and Surgical Oncology at the Surgery Branch of the National Cancer Institute in Bethesda, Maryland.
 He is a member of the American College of Radiation Oncology, the American Medical Association, the American Society of Clinical Oncology, the American Society for Therapeutic Radiology and Oncology, the Radiological Society of North America, and the Radiation Therapy Oncology Group.

-He has served as a Co-Chair on the NRG Immunotherapy Committee, Co-Chair of the 2018-2019 ACRO Scientific Program Committee, and Chair of the SWOG Radiation STG Committee.
+He has served as a Co-Chair on the NRG Immunotherapy Committee, Co-Chair of the 2018-2019 American College of Radiation Oncology (ACRO) Scientific Program Committee, and Chair of the SWOG Radiation STG Committee.
 He currently serves on the Board of Chancellors for ACRO.
 Dr. Finkelstein has also served as National Director of Translational Research Consortium (TRC), the cutting-edge therapy arm of 21st Century Oncology in Scottsdale, Arizona.
 Inspired by his grandmother, a cancer patient, he became a dedicated cancer surgeon who found that radiation therapy could sometimes do for his patients what surgery could not.

-Talks by Steven E. Finkelstein, MD, FACRO
+Steven E. Finkelstein, MD, DABR, FACRO | Jan 2026

 Steven E. Finkelstein, MD, FACRO, examines the advances in radiation oncology that are reshaping precision diagnosis and treatment for prostate cancer.
 He highlights how recent technological developments have enhanced both the accuracy and effectiveness of radiation therapy.